ng-david/expense-aws-public/README.md

 # Mooni Expense Tracking
 ### CMSC389L Final Project

+## Overview

+Here is a description of my project

+## Video Demo

+Here is a video of my project

+## Architecture Diagram

+Here is a diagram of my project

 ## Setup
 After `npm install` make sure to create a `config.json` in the main directory with your AWS credentials like so: